pingcap/docs/dm/dm-open-api.md

 ## Get the migration rules of a replication task

-This API is a synchronous interface and a successful request returns a list of the corresponding tasks.
+This API is a synchronous interface and a successful request returns a list of the migrate rules of this tasks.

 ### Request URI